CodeBullet-Community/BulletBot/docs/In-Depth-Explanations.md

 As their name implies, the installers are designed for installing and setting up BulletBot.
 On top of this, they keep BulletBot up to date by giving users the option to download the newest release, run BulletBot in different run modes, and so on.

-Note:
+!!! important
     * The installers are designed to only work on Linux based systems.
     * Some of the contents in this section ([installers](#installers)) are only applicable to BulletBot v1.2.11.

 ### Installer Hierarchy